MWasifJaved/OOP-Arrays/README.md

  Console.WriteLine(numbers[0]);
    //Output: 10

+  Now can also access elements of arrays by using loops such as for loops and for each loop.

-# Methods in arrays
+# Methods in arrays(Examples)

+ In this example there are different methods that are used such as "Array.sort" and "Array.max" etc.

 ## Array.Sort
-   "It is used to sort the elements of arrays in access ending order."
+   "It is used to sort the elements of arrays in accessending order."

 ### Example